 Cooking Oil

 • Adjust rack to top position and preheat oven to 450 degrees.
-Wash and dry produce. • In a small pot, combine rice, 1 ½ cups water, and a pinch of salt (for 4 servings, use a medium pot and 3 cups water).
+Wash and dry produce. • In a small pot, combine rice, 1 1⁄2 cups water, and a pinch of salt (for 4 servings, use a medium pot and 3 cups water).
 Bring to a boil, then cover and reduce heat to low.
-Cook, covered, until rice is tender, 15-18 minutes. • Keep covered off heat until ready to serve.
+Cook until rice is tender, 15-18 minutes. • Keep covered off heat until ready to use in Step 6.

-• Meanwhile, pat salmon* dry with paper towels, season all over with salt and pepper.
+• While rice cooks, pat salmon* dry with paper towels; season all over with salt and pepper.
 Place on a baking sheet, skin sides down.
 Roast on top rack until cooked through, 8-10 minutes. • While salmon cooks, in a medium bowl, whisk together mayonnaise, ponzu, and Sriracha to taste.
 Set aside.

 • Heat a drizzle of oil in a large pan over medium-high heat.
 Add mushrooms; cook, stirring occasionally, until browned and slightly crispy, 5-7 minutes. • Add half the vinegar and cook, stirring, until mostly absorbed, 1-2 minutes.
 Turn off heat; stir in sweet soy glaze and sesame seeds until coated.

-• Once salmon is cooked, remove skin and discard.
-Transfer salmon to bowl with spicy ponzu mayo.
+• Once salmon is done roasting, remove skin and discard. • Transfer salmon to bowl with spicy ponzu mayo.
 Using a fork, break salmon into pieces and stir to coat.

-• Serve seaweed strips, rice, spicy salmon, mushrooms, cucumber, carrots, and crispy fried onions family style, and build your own temaki!
-Serve with soy sauce on the side for dipping or drizzling. • To make a hand roll: Place seaweed strip horizontally in front of you, rough side-up.
-Spread about ¼ cup rice on the left half of the sheet, leaving a ½-inch border around the edges (TIP: Dip your fingers or the back of a spoon in water to help spread the rice).
-Top with cucumber and carrots, aligning diagonally towards the upper left corner.
+• Serve seaweed strips, rice, spicy salmon, cucumber, mushrooms, carrots, and crispy fried onions family style and build your own hand rolls!
+Serve with soy sauce on the side for dipping or drizzling. • To make a hand roll: Place a seaweed strip horizontally in front of you, rough side up.
+Spread about 1⁄4 cup rice on left half, leaving 1⁄2-inch border around edges.
+Top with cucumber and carrots, aligning diagonally toward upper left corner.
 Top with salmon, mushrooms, and crispy fried onions.
-To fold: Starting with bottom left corner, fold seaweed strip up over filling, then wrap right side over and around to form a cone.
+Fold bottom left corner of seaweed strip up over filling, then wrap right side over to form a cone.
 It will seal itself.
 Eat and repeat!
-Alternatively, spread rice over left half of seaweed strip as instructed, then add toppings over rice and fold right side of seaweed strip on top to create more of a "taco" shape.
-No matter the fold, they'll taste great!
+TIP: You can also spread rice over left half of seaweed strip, add toppings over rice, and fold right side of strip on top for more of a taco shape.
+No matter the fold, the hand rolls will taste great!

 *Fish is fully cooked when internal temperature reaches 145°.